weyoss/redis-smq/packages/redis-smq/docs/api/classes/Configuration.md

 #### Throws

-When no configuration exists in Redis for the namespace
+When no configuration exists in Redis

 #### Throws